 Searching for a web designer?

-This might all sound a bit overwhelming, and I don't blame you.
+This might all sound a bit overwhelming, and we don't blame you.
 In the choice economy, sometimes the amount of options we have at our disposal can be a limiting factor.

 So let's make things easy